BrightkyEfoo/ecommerce-client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-If you want run prod server make sure you get docker in your machine and run the commande :
+If you want run prod server make sure you get docker in your machine and run the commande : make sure that your port 80 on your machine is free to use.

+If not, edit the docker-compose file [here](docker-compose.yml) and then change the 80 with the new port you want use at the line 9
 ```bash
 docker compose up -d
 ```